Jahno-Bart/CS-Notes/y13/floating_point.md

 | 1.110110000 | -2 |
 | -01.5625 | |

+<br><br>

 If denary = -6.75
 | Mantissa | Exponent |
 | -------------- | --------------- |
 | 1001.0100 | 0011 |

+<br><br>
+<br><br>

+### Normalising

+Normalising floating points saves memory

+How to tell:

+- Significant bit after binary point
+- Bit after point different to bit before point
+- Negative number starts with 10... positive number starts with 01...

+Do NOT ever say it is because there are no leading 0s this is wrong in some cases and will be rejected

+### Generalised form

+How would you easily know the which number is the following:

+- Largest poitive number
+    - 0 followed by all ones, large positive exponent
+- Smallest positive number
+    - 0 followed by as many 0s as possible, small positive exponent
+- Largest negative number
+    - Starts with one, large positive exponent
+- Smallest negative number
+    - Start with one, small negative exponent